This week in Karlsruhe, our team did something that nobody else did: solved problem I.

 If you work at a company where your daily job is intellectually stimulating enough that you have what it takes to compete at NWERC level, where solving hard problems is just what you do, you’d want to work at Alber Blanc.

-If you have participated in ICPC.
-If you know what it means to solve the unsolvable under time pressure.
-If you want to work somewhere that actually values that skill every single day – reach out!
+If you have participated in ICPC, if you know what it means to solve the unsolvable under time pressure f you want to work somewhere that actually values that skill every single day – reach out!
 We’re hiring people who think like that.

 Thanks again to the NWERC organizers and our co-sponsors (Jump Trading, JetBrains, etc.), and all the teams that competed.
 Our ecosystem gets better the more we all invest in it.